Trading News for Beginners - Differences between Speculation and Facts

 The facts are in the chart

 Long-term and short-term asset price reactions are visualized in Technical Analysis charts, giving traders another tool in their decision-making process.
 The charts represent the facts of a price’s movements over time and as a beginner, it would benefit you to study Technical Analysis and make it part of your trading decisions.
-As there are so many ways an individual can interpret Technical Analysis charts, attending the Admirals webinar program and listening to experienced traders sharing their know-how is a good start.
+As there are so many ways an individual can interpret Technical Analysis charts, attending the Admiral Markets webinar program and listening to experienced traders sharing their know-how is a good start.

 Risk management